pkrumins/dnode/README.markdown

 DNode
 =====

-DNode is a node.js library for asynchronous, bidirectional remote method invocation.
+DNode is a node.js library for asynchronous, bidirectional remote method invocation across the network.
 Transports for network sockets and websocket-style socket.io connections are provided.

+A DNode server listens for incoming connections and offers up an object to clients that connect.
+Clients can call any of the server's methods and clients can offer up their own objects for the server to call.
+When a client calls a remote method on a server, all functions in the arguments array are automatically transformed such that when the server calls the function supplied by the client, the function executes on the client with the arguments provided by the server.

+The return values of hosted methods are ignored.
+All return values are provided through callbacks.
+However, DNode.sync() transforms a function that returns a value into a function that calls its last argument with its return value.

 Examples
 ========